Days from my Kitchen and Garden - How I cook and grow through the seasons by the sea.

 ● Quince (gnarly and slightly misunderstood, if you have a Quince tree in your garden you are in for a treat)

 ● Citrus fruits

-I am relatively new to growing something that has slowly become part of my days, the wonders of planting a seed and watching it appear and with a little love and nurture the triumphant feeling of cooking what I have grown.
-Work in progress and learning as I go.
-I have a very small space, two raised beds, a very small greenhouse (not sure I can even call it a house but somewhere I can propagate seeds and keep them warmer than leaving them to the roth of the Cornish weather which is not always forgiving).
-I would encourage you to have a go and however small your space find a way to grow herbs and vegetables, in pots, small beds, containers or planters.
-One way I have been very successful is using vintage wooden crates as planters.
+I am relatively new to growing something that has slowly become part of my days, the wonders of planting a seed and watching it appear and with a little love and nurturing the triumphant feeling of cooking what I have grown.
+Work in progress and learn as I go.
+I have a very small space, two raised beds, and a very small greenhouse (not sure I can even call it a house but somewhere I can propagate seeds and keep them warmer than leaving them to the wrath of the Cornish weather which is not always forgiving).
+I would encourage you to have a go and however small your space, find a way to grow herbs and vegetables, in pots, small beds, containers or planters.
+One way I have been very successful is by using vintage wooden crates as planters.
 Courgettes, broccoli, aubergines, cavolo nero (black cabbage) and cucumbers have been particularly fruitful.